Cairo corridor into the US

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
-The standard shape for Cairo principals committed to US scale.
+Ads, website, search, sales pages, follow-up, and sales material.
+The standard shape for Cairo owners committed to US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Cairo conglomerate groups, SCZONE manufacturing platforms, and family-controlled industrial holdings with several US-facing brands.

 See the Partnership →